Top 10 Best Android Video Downloaders for 2026 Benefits Pros and Cons

 6. YTDLnis

-- Wildly customizable via command templates
+- Highly customizable using custom command templates for technical users.

 7. TubeMate